carlossg/docker-maven/README.md

     docker run -it -v maven-repo:/root/.m2 maven mvn archetype:generate # will download artifacts docker run -it -v maven-repo:/root/.m2 maven mvn archetype:generate # will reuse downloaded artifacts

+Or you can just use your home .m2 cache directory that you share e.g. with your Eclipse/IDEA:

+    docker run -it --rm -v "$PWD":/usr/src/mymaven -v "$HOME/.m2":/root/.m2 -v "$PWD/target:/usr/srv/mymaven/target" -w /usr/src/mymaven maven mvn clean package

 # Packaging a local repository with the image

 The `$MAVEN_CONFIG` dir (default to `/root/.m2`) is configured as a volume so anything copied there in a Dockerfile at build time is lost.